 William Hervey Lamme Wallace planned to study law with Abraham Lincoln in Springfield.
 Instead he joined Theophilus Lyle Dickey’s practice in Ottawa, Illinois.
 Dickey was a friend and colleague of Lincoln’s and each spoke highly of WHL Wallace.
 In 1851 Wallace married Dickey’s daughter, Martha Ann.
 Wallace became licensed in law in 1846 and that same year he helped form the 11st Illinois Voluntary Infantry.
 He rose to the rank second lieutenant and adjutant and participated in the Mexican-American War.
 After which he became district attorney in 1853.

-At the start of the Civil War, Wallace helped start the 11th Illinois, which was assembled in Springfield.
+At the start of the Civil War, Wallace helped start the 1st Illinois, Infantry Regiment, which was assembled in Springfield.
 He was then elected the unit’s colonel.
 He rose up the ranks and commanded a brigade at the Battle of Fort Donelson in 1862.

 For his service at Fort Donelson Colonel Wallace was appointed a brigadier general of volunteers.